Read How Out of Eden Walk Star, Paul Salopek, Got His GED®

 Salopek is the recipient of the 2009 Elijah Parish Lovejoy Award for courageous journalism.
 As part of the award, he received an honorary doctor of laws degree from Colby College in Waterville,Maine.
 How far can passing the GED test take you?
 As far as you can imagine!

-Paul Salopek made the effort to get a GED certificate and went to the ends of the earth with it.
+Paul Salopek and many other celebrities made the effort to get a GED certificate and went to the ends of the earth with it.
 That's what high school equivalency diplomas are for.
 They open doors for adults who need more opportunity for better jobs, higher education, and personal fulfillment.
 Each diploma earned represents the potential for achieving a dream.
 Try a free online practice test to start your journey!